 Jewells to Redhead (2.5km / +13m elevation gain)

-We’re on our way after a quick stop and a drink; the next section is still ]flat as it goes through coastal heath, with sections of thick casuarina and tea tree forest.
+We’re on our way after a quick stop and a drink; the next section of the Fernleigh Track is still flat as it goes through coastal heath, with sections of thick casuarina and tea tree forest.
 The old Redhead train station has been preserved, with north and southbound traffic separated by the former platform.
 This section has taken us another 20min.
 The kids are still happy…

 Redhead to Whitebridge (4km / +66m elevation gain)